Binge & Purge

-Binge & Purge is the second studio album by the American punk band the Lunachicks.
-It was released in 1992 via Safe House.
-The album was produced by Mason Temple along with the band.
-The album was recorded at SST, Weehawken, NJ, mixed at Quad Recording, NYC, and mastered at MDI, Toronto.
+Binge & Purge is the second studio album by the American punk rock band Lunachicks, released in 1992 through Safe House Records.
+The album was mixed at Quad Recording Studios in New York City and mastered at MDI Productions in Toronto.
+It was the final album to feature drummer Becky Wreck before her departure from the band later that same year.
+It was also the band's only album released through Safe House before signing to Go-Kart Records the following year.

 Critical reception

 AllMusic called the album "more Poison than punk rock," writing that "the Lunachicks' follow-up to the promising Babysitters on Acid is disjointed and disappointing."
 Trouser Press wrote that "Binge and Purge, which contains sharply ironic songs about women’s self-image concerns, is the Lunachicks’ great leap forward."
 Simon Reynolds and Joy Press highlighted the "gleeful revelling in (rather than the repulsion from) the messy murk of female bodiliness."
 The Philadelphia Inquirer wrote that the album is not without "its simplistic Ramonesy charms," but that "when the 'Chicks upchuck their sense of humor, their monolithic music gets boring fast."